MHassan05/Pokec-Social-Network-Analysis/README.md

 ### Handling Large Dataset Files
 The dataset files (`soc-pokec-profiles.txt` and `soc-pokec-relationships.txt`) are too large to be uploaded to GitHub.
 Follow these steps to work with the dataset:
-1. Download the dataset from [Pokec Social Network Dataset](http://pokec.azet.sk/).
+1. Download the dataset from [Pokec Social Network Dataset provided by *Jure Leskovec of Stanford University*](https://snap.stanford.edu/data/soc-Pokec.html).
 2. Place the files in the `data/` directory.
 3. Update the file paths in the source code if needed.